asamy/ksm/README.md

 will be taken instead (Note that the VM exit path is _always_ handled).
 - If the processor does not support VMFUNC, it's emulated via VMCALL instead.

+Some notes on Guest:

+- VMFUNC does **not** have CPL checks, that means a user-space program can execute it.

 ### Debugging and/or testing

 Since #VE and VMFUNC are now optional and will not be enabled unless the CPU support it,